Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Methodology

 \subsection{Analysis overview}

-Our approach to constrain the level of mass clumpiness on sub-galactic scales consists of the following three crucial components, briefly discussed below.
+Our approach to constrain the level of such small-scale density fluctuations in massive elliptical lens galaxies consists of three main components:

-\begin{itemize} \item First, we extract and quantify the statistical properties of surface-brightness anomalies in the lensed images of the observed galaxy-galaxy strong gravitational lens system.
-For this, we measure the one-dimensional azimuthally-averaged power spectrum $P_{\delta I}(k)$ of residual surface-brightness fluctuations remaining in the lensed images after the lens-galaxy subtraction, the smooth-lens modelling and the noise correction.
-This observational measurement includes the following steps: \begin{enumerate} \item HST observations and data reduction by means of the \textsc{drizzlepac} package \citep{Gonzaga2012}, see Sections \ref{Section:U-band} and \ref{Section:data_reduction}; \item modelling and subtraction of the smooth surface-brightness contribution from the foreground lens galaxy using \textsc{galfit} \citep{GALFIT_paper}, see Section \ref{Section:GALFIT}; \item simultaneous reconstruction of the smooth lensing potential $\psi_{0}( \textbf{\textit{x}})$, the unlensed surface-brightness distribution of the background source galaxy $S(\textbf{\textit{y}})$ and the smooth-lens model of the lensed images $I_0(\textbf{\textit{x}})$ by means of the adaptive and grid-based Bayesian lens-modelling technique by \cite{VegettiKoopmans2009}, see Section \ref{Section:Lens_Model}; \item statistical quantification of the residual surface-brightness fluctuations in the lensed images in terms of the one-dimensional azimuthally-averaged power spectrum $P_{\delta I}(k)$, see Section \ref{Section:HST_power_spectrum}; \item estimation of the noise-power spectrum and correction for the noise contribution (both sky background and the flux-dependent photon shot noise) to the power spectrum of the revealed total residual surface-brightness fluctuations, see Section \ref{Section:Noise power spectrum}. \end{enumerate} A performance test of this procedure on mock lensed images mimicking the studied lens system, described in Section \ref{Section:Mock_Lens}, allows us to optimise the choice of different options in the smooth-lens modelling procedure and the most suitable wavenumber range for the analysed power spectra.
+\begin{itemize} \item First, we extract the surface-brightness anomalies from the lensed images of an observed lens system and quantify their statistical properties in terms of the power spectrum $P_{\delta I}(k)$, see Paper I for a thorough discussion of the methodology and the modelling degeneracies.
+To this end, we perform the following steps: \begin{enumerate}

+\item HST-observations and data reduction by means of the \textsc{drizzlepac} package \citep{Gonzaga2012}, see Section \ref{Section:data_reduction_J0252}; \item modelling and subtraction of the surface-brightness contribution from the foreground lens galaxy using \textsc{galfit} \citep{GALFIT_paper}, see Section \ref{Section:GALFIT_J0252}; \item simultaneous reconstruction of the smooth lensing potential $\psi_{0}( \textbf{\textit{x}})$ and the intrinsic surface-brightness distribution of the background source galaxy $S(\textbf{\textit{y}})$, using the adaptive and grid-based Bayesian lens-modelling technique by \cite{VegettiKoopmans2009}, see Section \ref{Section:Lens_Model_J0252}; \item statistical quantification of the residual surface-brightness fluctuations in the lensed images in terms of the azimuthally-averaged power spectrum $P_{\delta I}(k)$, see Section \ref{Section:HST_power_spectrum_residuals}; \item estimation and correction for the noise power spectrum, including both the sky background and the flux-dependent photon shot noise, to obtain the power spectrum of surface-brightness anomalies in the observed lensed images; see Section \ref{Section:Noise power spectrum}. \end{enumerate}